muhammadnasr/checkly-demo/README.md

 1. Write API Checks and Playwright-powered Browser Checks!
 2. Test -> Deploy: now you have your app monitored around the clock.
 All from your code base.
 3. You can have all your tests under one folder and if a new one is added it will be picked up automatically next time you test/deploy to Checkly.
-4. Have email alerts sent to you whenever a test fail or recover (email address is recommended to be stored at environment variables).
+4. Have email alerts sent to you whenever a test fails or recovers (email address is recommended to be stored at environment variables).
 5. Integrate with github actions (on push) to deploy/run all Checkly tests.